2012 Integrated Student Services: Opportunities For Visionary Leadership

 No prerequisites and/or advance preparation required.

-Participants will be awarded up to 13 CPE credits.
+Participants will be awarded up to 13 CPE credits for this group live event.
 CPE credits can be earned in the following categories:

 Personal Development, Specialized Knowledge & Application